 How we use your Researchfish data

-The information you submit on the outputs, outcomes and impact of your NIHR-funded research allows us to demonstrate the difference that your project has made to the health and wealth of our nation.
+The information provided on the outputs, outcomes and impact of NIHR-funded research allows us to demonstrate the difference that our award holders have made to the health and wealth of our nation.

 - improve accountability by improving reporting to government, the public and other stakeholders